satinder1624/silver-assessment-main/README.md

 1. Fetch repository data from the Express API created in (A).✔️
 2. Display a list of repositories.
-Include the repository name, description, language, and forks count in the list.
+Include the repository name, description, language, and forks count in the list.✔️
 3. The list of repositories should be displayed in reverse chronological order by creation date.✔️
     <!-- chronological order - first, second, third -->